 Some of the steps here are similar to the steps you’ve done for the table – clean the tires, measure the diameter for creating the circles, drill holes and install bolts and nuts.

 Now since this is an ottoman we would need a cushion for the top circle.
 Use a sponge that would provide you with about 2 inches of thickness.
 You would need two fabrics here.
 The first one is just for creating the cushion and the other will be your cover.

 For putting a cushion, lay the first fabric on a flat surface facing down.
 Place your sponge in the middle, and put the plywood on top.
 Mark and cut the fabric so that you can staple it at the back of the plywood with the sponge in it.

 Staple once on one side (12 o’clock mark) and then pull the fabric on the opposite side where you stapled it (6 o’clock) so that the fabric will be stretched nicely, and staple it.
-Now staple at 9 o’clock mark, and pull and staple again at 3 o’clock mark.
+Now staple at the 9 o’clock mark, and pull and staple again at the 3 o’clock mark.
 Do this until you have stapled around the circle.

 Lay the cover fabric on a surface again, like you did earlier this time marking the fabric a little bigger than the first fabric because this time you will be sewing ahem.

 Cut your fabric and sew them around.
 Lay it flat again and place the plywood on top and cut slits where the bolts are.
-Whipstitch where you cut the fabric to prevent it from fraying.
+Whipstitch is where you cut the fabric to prevent it from fraying.